MisterZW/databases_term_project/README.md

 # Express Railway Database

+'''
+1=1
+'''

 ## Project Folders

 ### Data
-This folder holds data used to help populate the database tables
+This folder contains scripts and text files that allow the user to store data from the database.

 ### ER
 This folder contains the ER model used at the start of this project